 Few minutes have passed, my muscles relaxed.
 Emil and I decided to go to the outdoor hot spring pool with a mini waterfall that brings it like it’s naturally made.
 Unlike in the indoor area where hot the steam is enclosed, the outdoor area is cold.
 Also, it was a bit raining that time and the water droplets add more coldness feeling to the skin.
 In order not to feel cold, you surely would dip yourself in the hotness of the waters.
 Ah!
 More refreshed feeling for us!
 Not a massage but the feeling is somehow similar to that.
 Relaxed and feeling so clean and pure!

 We then decided to try the sauna room.
 There are no people so there’s only the two of us inside it.
-I’m not sure about the temperature but it feels hotter that the water.
+I’m not sure about the temperature but it feels hotter than the water.
 While in there, we had a small chat about what we did earlier before going to Kinosaki Onsen, and that we should go onsen hopping.
 A few minutes later, we felt an increase in our breathing, like we are palpitating.
 I know it’s a normal effect but this is a new feeling for us.
 We stayed not more than 10mins inside sauna room because breathing gets a little more difficult every minute we were there.
 Probably because of the hot air we are breathing and oxygen intake is even less than normal.
 But hey, it’s a sauna and in the Philippines, we don’t get to do that always!

 It’s not more than an hour that we get to enjoy this lovely experience.
 Dipping in the hot pool relieves pain, soothes muscles and relaxes your nerves.
 I’m sure we’ll be having a good night sleep!

-After sauna experience, we again dipped on to the pool for a few minutes and then washed.
+After sauna experience, we again dipped into the pool for a few minutes and then washed.
 Heading out of the pool area, we decided to at least use the hair dryers, but we were stopped by the staff saying they are already closed and no electrical equipment shall be used.
 We saw an old man who luckily we found with an underwear on and is stretching his arms and legs after the bath. :p Another middle-aged guy who just finished washing his self and is ready to put on an underwear.
 Seriously, though, nakedness is a normal thing in here, in an onsen.
 Even if you see their private part, it’s nothing to them.
-They see your private part, it’s gonna be nothing to you.
+They see your private part, it’s gonna be like nothing to you.
 LOL!
 Japanese culture is really something.

 Note: Some photos aren’t mine.
 Credit goes to the owner.